Importance of Cat and Dog Vaccinations in Charleston, SC

 - Do you travel to other parts of the country with your pet?

-- Do you board your pet or frequent dog parks?
+- Do you board your pet or frequent dog parks, daycares, or beaches?

-Depending on your answers to our questions, we may recommend vaccines like Bordetella or canine influenza.
-Cats who go outside may need to be protected against feline leukemia.
+Depending on your answers to our questions, we may recommend vaccines like Bordetella, canine Influenza, Lyme disease, or the rattlesnake vaccine.
+Cats who go outside may need to be protected against feline Leukemia.

-Visit Us to Start a New Pet’s Vaccination Series
+Visit Us to Start Your New Kitten and Puppy’s Vaccination Series

 When puppies and kittens are nursing, they receive needed antibodies from their mother’s milk.
-They may be less tiny when they start weaning, but their growing bodies are susceptible to illness.
-So, it’s important to visit us with a new pet to give them a complete nose-to-tail exam and administer immune boosting vaccines.
+After weaning, they are vulnerable to life-threatening viruses, but we can help prevent this at West Ashley Veterinary Clinic with a series of core and lifestyle vaccines.
 If you’ve recently adopted an adult pet, gather as much health history as you can before your visit.
-If their vaccination history is unknown, we make recommendations on initial vaccinations.
-Contact us for more information or to schedule a full nose-to-tail exam today!
+If their vaccination history is unknown, we will make appropriate recommendations.
+For more information or to schedule your cat and dog’s vaccinations call us at (843) 571-7095 or fill our our online form today!